joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 Finally, you may want to consider a "ladder" of service offerings.
 When you construct a ladder of services, you are creating options for your clients.
 I've heard this referred to as a "choice of yesses" rather than a "yes or no" decision.
 There are several good ways, and several bad ways, to organize a ladder of services.
 The following are generally good ways to do so:

-**A spectrum of services along a scale of increasing involvement from diagnostic only to diagnostic + complete solution to diagnostic + complete solution + desirable add-ons**.
+**A spectrum of services along a scale of _increasing involvement_ from diagnostic only to diagnostic + complete solution to diagnostic + complete solution + desirable add-ons**.
 The desirable add-ons often take the form of ongoing support, or "insurance" of some kind.
 Notice there is no "without diagnostic" option available, for the same reason you can't just waltz into a brain surgeon's office and hop onto the operating room table for a brain tumor removal without going through a very thorough diagnostic first.
-The diagnostic-only option will be the cheapest, partially because it's the lowest cost for you to deliver but also because getting strategy from one place and implementation from another can be risky, and so the diagnostic-only option can simply deliver less value than a diagnosis married to implementation.
+The diagnostic-only option will be the cheapest, partially because it's the lowest cost for you to deliver but also because getting strategy from one place and implementation from another can be risky, and so the diagnostic-only option often delivers less value than a diagnosis married to implementation.

 {TODO: illustration of this spectrum, with "implementation robustness" on the x axis and price on the y axis}

-**A spectrum of services along a scale of increasing impact from a quick fix to a deeper or more permanent fix to a deeper fix + desirable add-ons**.
+**A spectrum of services along a scale of _increasing impact_ from a quick fix to a deeper or more permanent fix to a deeper fix + desirable add-ons**.
 The desirable add-ons might take the form of skill transfer, ongoing support, or "insurance".

 {TODO: illustration of this spectrum, with impact on the x axis and price on the y axis}

-**A spectrum of services across a variety of delivery models, from done-for-you to done-with-you to teach-you-how-to-do-it-yourself**.
+**A spectrum of services across a _variety of delivery models_, from done-for-you to done-with-you to teach-you-how-to-do-it-yourself**.

 {TODO: illustration of this spectrum, with labor intensity on the x axis and price on the y axis}

 And I'd suggest avoiding the following ways of organizing your ladder of services because they signal a lack of expertise:

-**A mix of services that include a "no diagnostic" option**.
+**A mix of services that include a _no diagnostic option_**.
 This signals that you either have no unique diagnostic or strategy value to contribute, or you consider your diagnostic or strategy value interchangeable with that of others.
 This is like waltzing into that brain surgeon's office, saying "I'd like you to remove this tumor that my doctor friend Pat diagnosed", and then the surgeon says "Great, let's do it" with absolutely no validation of their own.

-**A ladder of services with poorly-differentiated "rungs"**.
+**A ladder of services with _poorly-differentiated rungs_**.
 Will prospects have difficulty understanding why they should choose one service over another?
 That might just be because they're an inexperienced buyer of services like yours[^It's not automatically bad that your buyer is inexperienced in buyying services like yours.
 With some of the more specialized horizontal service offerings you may fairly regularly encounter this.], or it might be because your ladder of services is simply confusing or poorly organized.

-You may choose to not list your entire ladder of services on your website.
+You may choose to _not_ list your entire ladder of services on your website.
 Some parts of the ladder may only be exposed to your clients, and not to the general public.
 Borrowing terminology from the world of direct response marketing, I often call these "back-end" services.
 They're services that are easier to sell to people who have already paid you and therefore trust you and pose a lower cost of sale than non-clients, or they are services that only make sense to sell to existing or previous clients.

 For example, imagine that your ladder of services includes design and implementation of a custom CRM for contractors.
 When you do the design work, you use a proprietary research method to understand your client's CRM needs, and you translate the results of this research into how the software is designed.
 But, beyond just the software, the data your research collects on your client's sales team is helpful for making other changes to the business process the company uses in their sales department.
 You might offer a "back-end" service where you help your client interpret the findings of your research and make process changes in concert with adopting their new custom CRM.
 Offering this service on your website might not make sense because it could be hard to help prospects see its value without first doing the research, and you're trying to reduce any extra cognitive load on the website.

 Implicit in the idea of a ladder is that clients will climb it.
 This is where the analogy of a services ladder breaks down, because some ladders are organized such that some clients will enter it only at the highest level and others will, over time, actually climb it as they move from a small, entry level engagement on the bottom of the ladder to a more robust, deep engagement higher up the ladder.
+Yet other service ladders are designed to serve businesses at different points along their maturity lifecycle.
 The main point here is that you shouldn't take the "ladder" analogy too strictly.
 It's more about the "choice of yesses” -- or a small menu of focused relevant options -- than it is about a "small to big" arrangement of services.

-# An Ecosystem Of Support
+# Asset 5: An Ecosystem Of Support

 Eventually, you'll need an ecosystem of support.
 Remember that what we're talking about here is the list of things you need to turn your specialization decision into a strong market position.
 Remember that your market position is your _reputation_.
-Remember also that I like to say: unfortunately, you're in a relationship business.
+Remember also that unfortunately, you're in a relationship business.

 One of the ways you can cultivate the reputation you want is to recruit the help of other people: